naik-sachin/Project_forecasting_realestate/README.md

 # Project - Time Series Analysis of Zillows housing Data.
+# Introduction:
+For most Americans, their biggest financial investment is their house.
+To that end there is a lot of money in real estate for investors, REITs or simply an individual home owner who is interested in buying a house as a retirement investment.
+With this in mind **the goal** of this project is to determine 5 zipcodes in the US for investing and then forecast their return rates using the Box-Jenkins methods.

 #  Data:
-**The goal** of this project is to determine 5 zipcodes in the US for investing and then forecast their return rates.
 <br/>Zillow's research data used for this analysis can be found [here](https://www.zillow.com/research/data/).
 The data contained about 15k zipcodes.
 In an effort to determine the best real estate markets, zipcodes were filtered  as follows :
 * Zip codes with the highest urbanization (top 25%) based on Zillow’s urbanization metric.
 * Zip codes that did not depreciate during the great recession (07–08)